zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ![png](index_files/index_27_1.png)

-> **Comment:** There appears to be some issues with high outliers displaying disprportionate errors.
+> **Comment:** There appears to be some issues with high outliers displaying disproportionate errors.
 Further work with outliers could be warranted.

 ## Model Refinement III